Mataram (train)

-Mataram is an passenger train with the executive & economy that operated by Kereta Api Indonesia which between Pasar Senen & Solo Balapan via Purwokerto & Yogyakarta.
+Mataram train is a passenger train operated by Kereta Api Indonesia between Pasar Senen and Solo Balapan via Purwokerto and Yogyakarta.

-The train only offer daily each way, like morning schedule heading to Jakarta Pasar Senen, while night schedule heading to Solo Balapan around 570 km (354 mil) in 7 hours 48 minutes.
+The train travels once daily each way, heading to Jakarta Pasar Senen in the morning, and Solo Balapan, covering around 570 km (354 mil) in 7 hours, 48 minutes.

 Name

-The name Mataram is taken from the name of the 16th century sultanate which had territory in the areas of Central Java, DI Yogyakarta, most of East Java, and West Java, namely the Mataram Sultanate.
+The name Mataram is taken from the 16th century Mataram Sultanate which at its peak controlled Central Java, the Special Region of Yogyakarta, most of East Java, and West Java.
+It and its Sunans left a mark in Javanese and Indonesian culture and history.

 History

-The Mataram train begin from the Senja Mataram with the Fajar Pajajaran train in 1992 that before changed by the Lodaya on 12 May 2000 which from Bandung as the introduction of the Lodaya train.
+The Mataram train began traveling from the Senja Mataram with the Fajar Pajajaran train in 1992.
+The Lodaya changed it on 12 May 2000 to begin at Bandung.